TheMannu/Kubernetes/Kubernetes-Basics.md

 19. **Job**:
    A Kubernetes Job creates one or more Pods and retries them until a specified number successfully terminate, useful for batch processing or scheduled tasks.

+20. **DaemonSet**:
+   Ensures a Pod runs on all (or some) nodes in the cluster, typically used for logging, monitoring, or system administration tasks.